-Back to Errors and Warnings, Causes and solutions, this time with a surprising error that I got while I was testing a custom Functoid that I had developer: Extension function parameters or return values which have Clr type ‘Char’ are not supported
+Back to Errors and Warnings, Causes and solutions, this time with a surprising error that I got while I was testing a custom Functoid that I had developed: Extension function parameters or return values which have Clr type ‘Char’ are not supported.

 The full error description was: